 Next, they placed their dots on their paper and drew their design.
 I showed them how to color their design and then glue the dots down with their glue sponges.

-After the pages were complete, I made a class book titles Black Dots.
-My students have enjoyed looking through the pages to see what their classmates did with their dots.
+After the pages were complete, I made a class book titled Black Dots.
+My students enjoyed looking through the pages to see what their classmates did with their dots.
 Would you like to try this activity with your class?
 Grab the free book cover and pages template below.

 Are you looking for more counting activities?
 Check out our thematic counting here.